Costa Rican Blackberry Juice (Fresco de mora)

 Instructions:

-Wash your blackberries and place in a plastic bag or deep dish.
+Wash your blackberries and place them in a plastic bag or deep dish.
 Cover with three cups of water and allow to sit overnight in the refrigerator.

 Place your fine mesh strainer over a large pitcher and pour the blackberry mixture over it.
 Using a soup spoon or a spatula, press the blackberry pulp through the strainer.
-When you no longer can get any of the pulp through, start to pour the cold water over the strainer, pushing more pulp through.
+When you can no longer get any of the pulp through, start to pour the cold water over the strainer, pushing more pulp through.

 Serve your mora juice in a large glass with ice!

-Additional Costa Rican Juice Recipes:
+Related Costa Rican Juice Recipes:

 Substitutions